Servers

 Quarantine: A transition state before server rent is fully terminated.
 In this state, the server is still listed in the user's directory.
 Users cannot access quarantined servers over the network or through a KVM console, but the server retains all user data and settings.
 The quarantine period is 72 hours.
 Following this period, the settings and data get completely deleted from the server, and the server itself gets removed from the user's directory.

 At any time during the quarantine period, you can restore the server for further use.
-To restore the server, contact support
+For more information, see support

 Note